 It’s time for some rock ‘n roll!
 Around five months, most babies show a strong interest in moving on their own and rolling is one way to test their new independent mobility skills.
-On average, babies tend to roll from belly to back between 3 - 5 months and back to belly around 5 - 7 months.
-Regardless of when your baby starts rolling, most first rolls are accidental movements that happen during playtime.

 Here are the top 5 ways recommended by occupational therapists to help your baby roll:

 When you pick up your baby, roll them onto their side first.
 This makes them familiar with the motion, which they can attempt to recreate.
-When they play on their tummy, you see them try to roll, gently guide their bodies through the movement.
+When they play on their tummy, and you see them try to roll, gently guide their bodies through the movement.

 While on their tummy, shake your baby’s favourite toy in front of them.
 Once they look at it, gently move it to the side and over their shoulder as they track it with their eyes.
-Babies usually manage to roll onto their side, which is an excellent way to familiarize them with rolling.
+Babies usually manage to roll onto their side, which is an excellent way to familiarise them with rolling.

 Roll up a towel or small blanket and place it behind their backs while they are on their side.
 Give your baby some fun toys to play with while in this position.
-You can slowly move the blanket further away each time to encourage your baby to play on their backs too.

 Allowing your baby to tuck his knees to his chest and kicking something above his hips helps strengthen his core muscles which he will use when rolling.